 You'll need to be admitted to the College of Music through an audition in addition to applying to the university.
 Auditions are held on campus during the spring semester for enrollment the following fall.
 Music Education students will also interview with faculty members at their audition to enroll in this major.

 If you can't audition in person, you can submit a video or audio recording.
-If accepted into the College of Music by video audition, you'll interview in person during your freshman year to then declare your major in Music Education.
-You'll also take a placement exam in piano once accepted into the college.
+If accepted into the College of Music by video audition, you'll interview in person during your freshman year then declare your major in Music Education.
+You'll also take a placement exam in piano once you are accepted into the college.

 Your course work will focus on: